ros-workshop/manipulation/README.md

 ![rviz1](./resources/images/MotionPlanning_plugin.png)

-In the *planning* tab of the motion planning pluggin, you will need to set the `Planning Group`, the `Start State`, and the `Goal State`.
+In the *planning* tab of the motion planning plugin, you will need to set the `Planning Group`, the `Start State`, and the `Goal State`.
 * The `Planning Group` is a predefined list of actuated joints in a configuration file which we will view later.
   * This list of joints can stretch over multiple controllers and `Planning Groups`, but it becomes difficult to ensure that all joints are currently handled by controllers.
 * The `Start State` is typically only important when using MoveIt programmatically, since you can create plans in advance if you know within a tolerance where the arm will be when you go to execute the plan.
-  * It is usually best to leave it in `<current>` else you will start recieving errors when you try to move the arm from a position that is not the start state defined in the trajectory created.
+  * It is usually best to leave it in `<current>` else you will start receiving errors when you try to move the arm from a position that is not the start state defined in the trajectory created.
 * You will see in the drop down for the `Start State` and the `Goal State` that there are named position options.
   * These are defined in a configuration file in which you can give specific joint configurations names for repeated execution.

-When you are ready and have given the goal a state other than `<current>`, hit `Plan & Execute` and lets see what happens.
+When you are ready and have given the goal a state other than `<current>`, hit `Plan & Execute` and let's see what happens.

 <details><summary>Click for a Spoiler</summary>
 <p>